benhaotang/OpenDeepResearcher-via-searxng/README.md

-# OpenDeepResearcher via Searxng 🧑‍🔬 (Ollama and PlayWright)
+# OpenDeepResearcher via Searxng 🧑‍🔬 (Ollama and PlayWright for complete local operation)

 > [!TIP]
 > **What is different with the original repo?**